 Guide fee: based on negotiation

-We went with our host for a 6-hour long hike and paid 9000 LKR per person, including the entry fee, breakfast, lunch, and water.
-It was a more expensive option than choosing a guide at the forest entrance.
+We went on a full-day hike with our host and paid 9,000 LKR per person, which included the entry fee, food, and drinks.
+It was a more expensive option than hiring a guide at the entrance gate.

 Jungle Trekking Types: